 The Internet has really made life easier for many Filipinos, including members of the Social Security System (SSS) who no longer need to visit the SSS branch to transact with the agency.
-That is because SSS members can now perform most transactions online through the My.SSS portal that is available on the web and through a mobile app.
+That is because SSS members can now perform most transactions online through the My.SSS portal.
 Members can freely register for an SSS online account and be able to access their membership records, apply for loans, view their contributions, generate payment reference numbers (PRN), and many more – all in the comfort and convenience of their homes.

 In the past, you had to personally visit the SSS office to do business with them.
 You know how much of a hassle it is to go to their office, fill out some documents, and then wait for your number to be called.
 Sometimes, you have to return the next day because you forgot to bring your requirements or for some other valid reason.

 With the My.SSS portal, you don’t need to go to the SSS branch and wait in line.
 You only have to open your computer or mobile phone, login to your SSS online account, and perform your transactions right there and then.
 You can easily monitor all your premium contributions to make sure that you didn’t miss a payment.

 A few transactions that you can do with your SSS account are:

 - Update your contact details

 - Apply for salary, calamity and pension loans

 - Request for member data change (simple correction)

 - Submit retirement or funeral claim application